OnsightHelsinki/Mapper/README.md

 ### Installing parameters
 - DRIVE_LETTER: Which letter we try use for mapping.
 If letter is not available we try all the others.
-- DRIVE_NAME: How we name the share on explorer
+- TENANT: Name of the SharePoint Online tenant, i.e. <tenant>.sharepoint.com
 - USER_LOOKUP_MODE: Parameter for specifying how the user is fetched.
 Values are:
   -	1 = Active Directory UPN,
   -	2 = Active Directory Email,